Compiling AMS from Sources¶

 To see what options the configure script supports, use configure -h:

-cd $ADFHOME Install/configure -h
+cd $AMSHOME Install/configure -h

-Next, you need to compile the sources by executing foray located in $ADFBIN.
+Next, you need to compile the sources by executing foray located in $AMSBIN.
 Foray supports parallel compilation to make things faster, use -j N to tell foray you want it to use N processes (for example: -j 4 on a quadcore machine):

-cd $ADFHOME bin/foray -j 4
+cd $AMSHOME bin/foray -j 4

 After a while, depending on the speed of your computer, everything should be ready to use, just as if you had installed the precompiled executables but now with your modifications included.
 Use bin/foray -h to get a list of all foray options.